kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

----
-title: Expose and secure a workload with OAuth2
+# Expose and secure a workload with OAuth2
----

-This tutorial shows how to expose and secure Services using API Gateway Controller.
+This tutorial shows how to expose and secure Services using APIGateway Controller.
 The controller reacts to an instance of the APIRule custom resource (CR) and creates an Istio VirtualService and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.

 ## Prerequisites